SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Problem Environment Description

 \subsubsection{Overview}

-The Resource Task Network (RTN) \cite{pantelides1994unified} is a mathematical modeling framework used for plant scheduling problems.
+The Resource Task Network (RTN) \citep{pantelides1994unified} is a mathematical modeling framework used for plant scheduling problems.
 It optimally schedules a set of interdependent production \textit{tasks} executed on equipment, which transform reactants into products via intermediates.
 The full set of reactants, intermediates, products, and equipment are collectively referred to as \textit{resources}.
 Products are produced to fulfill time-varying demand while minimizing operational costs.
 The \texttt{RTNEnv} simulates this system in discrete time, where the agent chooses task batch sizes at each timestep and observes the resulting state transitions, constraint violations, and rewards.
+The schematic of RTN has been illustrated in \ref{fig:rtn_stn_schematic}